 - Assignment: after the intensive week, the students further develop a prototype and write documentation on it.

-- Location: Lucerne School of IT, Campus Zug-Rotkreuz & various locations outside
+- Location: Lucerne School of Computer Science and Information Technology, Campus Zug-Rotkreuz & various locations outside

 - Costs: no tuition fee.
 International students pay for their own travel, accommodation and meals.

-- Accommodation for international students: the Lucerne School of IT has made a provisional room reservation for international students in the Anstatthotel in Luzern.
+- Accommodation for international students: the Lucerne School of Computer Science and Information Technology has made a provisional room reservation for international students in the Anstatthotel in Luzern.
 There are 2-bed rooms reserved for CHF 50 per person per night.
 Accommodation can be booked using the registration form.

 - ECTS Credits: 3 (students from international partner universities may check a possible recognition of credits to their studies with their home universities prior to registration)